I-am-PUID-0/DMB/README.md

 ## Automatic Updates
 If you would like to enable automatic updates for Riven, utilize the ```RIVEN_UPDATE``` environment variable.
-Additional details can be found in the [DMB Wiki](https://github.com/I-am-PUID-0/DMB/wiki#automatic-update-of-Riven-to-the-latest-version)~~ deprecated; plex_drbrid is no longer maintained
+Additional details can be found in the [DMB Wiki](https://github.com/I-am-PUID-0/DMB/wiki#automatic-update-of-Riven-to-the-latest-version)

 If you would like to enable automatic updates for Zurg, utilize the ```ZURG_UPDATE``` environment variable.
 Additional details can be found in the [DMB Wiki](https://github.com/I-am-PUID-0/DMB/wiki#automatic-update-of-zurg-to-the-latest-version)